cnobile2012/python-thunderborg/INSTALL.rst

 Create a VE (Virtual Environment) for your project.
 The VE name can be whatever you want and does not need to match the actual project's name, but it might be a good idea to keep it short so that you can remember it.
 Also, you can use other versions of python besides 3.13.
+The `--system-site-packages` argument below is only needed if you intend to use the camera.

 .. code-block:: console

     $ cd /path/to/your_project
-    $ mkvirtualenv -p python3.13 your_project
+    $ mkvirtualenv -p python3.13 --system-site-packages your_project

 After the initial creation of the VE you can use these commands to activate and deactivate a VE.